-To help prepare for the upcoming financial aid season, FAME offers free Summer Financial Aid Training events in August.
-The August 2021 trainings have passed.
-Stay tuned for the announcement of the August 2022 session, expected in May of 2022.
+To help prepare for the upcoming financial aid season, FAME offers a free Summer Financial Training event in August.
+The August 2022 training has passed.

 Filing the FAFSA is the important first step students need to take to access financial aid.
 Here are some resources that will help you help your students file their FAFSAs and get financial aid.

 Free FAFSA Help for Your Students and Their Families

 FAME is offering FAFSA Help Sessions.
 These sessions are being offered both in-person and virtually via Zoom.
 We’ll provide a short FAFSA overview and then provide personalized one-on-one help to get the FAFSA done.

 Answers to Your Students’ Most-Asked FAFSA Questions

 Students and parents often have just a question or two preventing them from filing the FAFSA and once they have the answer(s), they are on their way.
 We’ve put together this FAQ for the 2023-2024 FAFSA to help you help your students!